InvoiceShelf/InvoiceShelf/.dev/README.md

 ### 3. Clone the project

-Clone the InvoiceShelf project directly from origin or swap the git url with your forked url:
+Clone the InvoiceShelf project directly from InvoiceShelf git or your forked repository:

 ```bash
 git clone git@github.com:InvoiceShelf/InvoiceShelf.git